Skip to content

 What Does Mortgage Protection Cover?

-In short, mortgage protection covers the property loan amount that you borrowed from your bank to acquire your home.
+In short, mortgage protection covers the property loan amount that you borrowed from your lender to acquire your home.
 For example, if you took out a €300,000 mortgage loan over 30 years, your mortgage protection policy would be for a similar amount, and its term would also be over 30 years.

 What Add-ons are Available?